twbs/bootstrap/docs/4.0/layout/grid.md

 ### Columns and gutters

-The number of grid columns and their horizontal padding (aka, gutters) can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column while `$grid-gutter-widths` allows breakpoint-specific widths that are divided evenly across `padding-left` and `padding-right` for the column gutters.
+The number of grid columns can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column while `$grid-gutter-width` allows breakpoint-specific widths that are divided evenly across `padding-left` and `padding-right` for the column gutters.

 {% highlight scss %}
 $grid-columns:               12 !default;
-$grid-gutter-width-base:     30px !default;
+$grid-gutter-width:     30px !default;
-$grid-gutter-widths: (
-  xs: $grid-gutter-width-base,
-  sm: $grid-gutter-width-base,
-  md: $grid-gutter-width-base,
-  lg: $grid-gutter-width-base,
-  xl: $grid-gutter-width-base
-) !default;
 {% endhighlight %}

 ### Grid tiers